gferhpc/supercomputing.tue.nl/docs/documentation/steps/data/onedrive.md

 ## Setting up a connection to Microsoft OneDrive

 Once the Interactive Desktop session is ready, open a terminal.
-In the terminal, run the command `rclone_setup_onedrive`.
+In the terminal, run the command `rclone_setup_onedrive`[^1].

 A web browser window should pop up allowing you to log into box.
 It is a good idea at this point to verify that the url is actually OneDrive before entering any credentials
   - Enter your TU/e email, Password and MFA